datanav/docs/technical/superoffice-wave.rst

 SuperOffice Person to Wave Customer
 -----------------------------------
-Every SuperOffice Person will be synchronized with a Wave Customer.
+Before any synchronization can take place, a link between a SuperOffice Person and a Wave Customer must be established.

+A new Wave Customer will be created from a SuperOffice Person if it is connected to a SuperOffice Sale, Quote, Quoteline, or Quotealternative that is synchronized into Wave.

 Once a link between a SuperOffice Person and a Wave Customer is established, it will keep in sync between the two systems, regardless of where it is edited.